Battle of the Princes, Epilogue: We Surrender

 This time Ruggero had enough wits about him to see who it was – a Pavonan officer, a young man with an orange and blue panache sprouting flamboyantly from his cap.
 Somewhere in the back of his mind he remembered orange and blue were also the colours of the Morrite Guard in Remas.

-The officer also clutched a pistol.
+The officer also clutched a pistol, but had not bothered to raise it yet.

 It was not the sort of question one was expected to answer.
 Behind the already plentiful blades, even more Pavonan soldiers were arriving, joining the throng outside the cottage to see what had been found.